Tired of the same ol’ burger? I have the solution: spinach and feta burgers with garlic aioli.

 - Mix together the ground sirloin, egg, garlic, feta, spinach and seasonings in a large bowl until well combined.

 - Form mixture into 6 patties.

 - Cook on grill (or skillet) until no longer pink in the center, 10-15 minutes.

-- Again, if you'd like an easier method, just add 1 clove minced garlic, 1/4 teaspoon lemon juice and some freshly ground black pepper to 2 tablespoons mayonnaise.
+Again, if you'd like an easier method, just add 1 clove minced garlic, 1/4 teaspoon lemon juice and some freshly ground black pepper to 2 tablespoons full fat greek yogurt.